 As your hosts, we both have professional cooking backgrounds.
 We strive to serve fresh, tasty, decadent and healthy meals.
 Does it have to be healthy?
 No. You can have what ever you want.
 But, we do find that using fresh, clean, local ingredients really lends to the retreat experience.

-We grow some of the foods we use, including our own fresh, organic free range chicken eggs, as well as organic seasonal fruits, vegetables and herbs. (please take a look at our “ From our Garden to your Plate” page on the web site http://www.pranarainforestretreat.com/plants/ ).
+We grow some of the foods we use, including our own fresh, organic free range chicken and duck eggs, as well as organic seasonal fruits, vegetables and herbs. (please take a look at our “ From our Garden to your Plate” page on the web site http://www.pranarainforestretreat.com/plants/ ).
 We also source our local weekly farmers market to bring in amazing fresh produce, dairy and seafood.